chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(String(freezing));          // "32°"
 ```

 This script defines a `Temperature` constructor and overrides the default `Symbol.toPrimitive` method on the prototype.
-A different value is returned depending on whether the `hint` argument indicates string, number, or default mode (the `hint` argument is filled in by the JavaScript engine).
+A different value is returned depending on whether the `hint` argument indicates string, number, or default mode (t<u>he `hint` argument is filled in by the JavaScript engine</u>).
 In string mode, the `Symbol.toPrimitive` method returns the temperature with the Unicode degrees symbol.
 In number mode, it returns just the numeric value, and in default mode, it appends the word "degrees" after the number.

-Each of the log statements triggers a different `hint` argument value.
-The `+` operator triggers default mode by setting `hint` to `"default"`, the `/` operator triggers number mode by setting `hint` to `"number"`, and the `String()` function triggers string mode by setting `hint` to `"string"`.
+Each of the log statements triggers a different `hint` argument value. <u>The `+` operator triggers default mode by setting `hint` to `"default"`, the `/` operator triggers number mode by setting `hint` to `"number"`, and the `String()` function triggers string mode by setting `hint` to `"string"</u>`.
 Returning different values for all three modes is possible, it's much more common to set the default mode to be the same as string or number mode.

 ### The Symbol.toStringTag Symbol